reddappareddy3/phase5/README.md

 READ.me:

-# House Price Prediction System
+Diabetes Prediction System

-This project is a basic example of a House Price Prediction System using Python and scikit-learn.
+This project is a simplified example of a diabetes prediction system using machine learning.
 It includes data preprocessing, model training, and evaluation.

-## Dependencies
+Dependencies

-- Python 3.x
+Python 3.x
-- Pandas
+Pandas
-- scikit-learn
+NumPy
+Scikit-learn

-## Dataset
+Dataset

-The dataset used in this project is a sample dataset containing house features and prices.
-You can download it [here](dataset_link) and save it as "house_prices.csv" in the project directory.
+The dataset used in this project is the Pima Indians Diabetes Database.
+You can download it from [source_link_here] and save it as "diabetes_data.csv" in the project directory.

-## Running the Code
+Running the Code

-1. Clone the project repository.
+Clone the project repository.
-2. Install the required dependencies if you haven't already (e.g., `pip install pandas scikit-learn`).
+Install the required dependencies if you haven't already (e.g., pip install pandas numpy scikit-learn).
-3. Download the dataset and save it as "house_prices.csv" in the project directory.
+Download the dataset and save it as "diabetes_data.csv" in the project directory.
-4. Run the Python script: `python house_price_prediction.py`.
+Run the Python script: python diabetes_prediction.py.

-## Results
+Results

-The code will train a random forest regressor on the dataset and provide mean absolute error, mean squared error, and R-squared (R2) score as the evaluation results.
+The code will train a random forest classifier on the dataset and provide accuracy and classification report as the evaluation results.